soumyaDghosh/sorted/README.md

 # sorted

-An app to test multiple sorting techniques written in Flutter
+An app to test multiple sorting techniques written in Flutter.

 ## For first release